dung204/books-maison-backend/README.md

 yarn start:dev
 ```

+6. The application **always run in HTTPS mode**, which requires two files: `cert.pem` - the public TLS certificate and `key.pem` - the private key.
+Both files are stored in the `cert` directory, in the root of the project.

-6. To run the application in production-like mode, you can use Docker Compose with the following command:
+7. To run the application in production-like mode, you can use Docker Compose with the following command:

 ```bash
 docker-compose up -d
 ```

-7. Run the database migrations:
+8. Run the database migrations:

 ```bash
 yarn migration:run